 Liraglutide.
-Within one trial (n=3723) there were three CV events in both the liraglutide and placebo arms (0.12 and 0.24 percent, respectively) after 13 months (statistical testing not reported).285 Participants with prediabetes at baseline (n=2201) were followed for an additional 23 months (total of 36 months), with an additional two CV events in those randomized to liraglutide and none in the placebo arm (statistical testing not reported).339
+Within one trial (n=3723), there were three cardiovascular events in both the liraglutide and placebo arms (0.12% and 0.24%, respectively) after 13 months (statistical testing not reported).
+Participants with prediabetes at baseline (n=2201) were followed for an additional 23 months (total of 36 months), with an additional two cardiovascular events in those randomized to liraglutide and none in the placebo arm (statistical testing not reported).
+339

 Phentermine and topiramate.
-One trial of phentermine and topiramate (n=2487) reported similarly low rates of CV events in the intervention and placebo arms (0.4, 0.6, and 0.7 percent in the 15/92 mg, 7.5/46 mg, and placebo arms, respectively) across 13 months followup (statistical testing not reported).241
+One trial of phentermine and topiramate (n=2487) reported similarly low rates of cardiovascular events in the intervention and placebo arms (0.4%, 0.6%,and 0.7% in the 15/92 mg, 7.5/46 mg, and placebo arms, respectively) across 13 months followup (statistical testing not reported).